Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Accessories

 Unfortunately, included accessories aren’t the norm.
-For most of the other models we tested, you’ll need to purchase seats, baskets, running boards, and the specific items you need to transport the people or cargo you’re intended to carry.
-Thankfully, most brands offer a range of accessories made to fit the bikes they sell, so you can carefully curate the perfect kid hauler, grocery-getter, or beach-going machine.
+For most of the other models we tested, you’ll need to purchase seats, baskets, running boards, and any other specific items required to transport the people or cargo you intend to carry.
+Thankfully, most brands offer a range of accessories designed to fit the bikes they sell, allowing you to carefully curate the perfect kid hauler, grocery-getter, or beach-going machine.

 Thule’s Yepp child seats are a very popular option for small children, and some brands even make racks that can carry surfboards to the beach.
-Consider what you’re hoping to carry with your electric cargo bike and check the accessories pages to see which brands offer compatible add-ons to cover your needs.
+Consider what you hope to carry with your electric cargo bike, and check the accessories pages to see which brands offer compatible add-ons to meet your needs.

 The seats and seat belts in the front box of the Ferla Royce 2